 Websites & Other Resources

-Complete Guide to Investing in Rental Properties (Adobe eReader)
+Complete Guide to Investing in Rental Properties (eBook)

-How a Second Home Can be Your Best Investment (Adobe eReader)
+How a Second Home Can Be Your Best Investment (eBook)

-How to Succeed and Make Money with Your First Rental House (Kindle, Adobe eReader)
+How to Succeed and Make Money with Your First Rental House (eBook)

 Have an idea for a real estate topic?
 Send us your suggestions.

 The inclusion of links on this page does not imply endorsement by the National Association of REALTORS®.
 NAR makes no representations about whether the content of any external sites which may be linked in this page complies with state or federal laws or regulations or with applicable NAR policies.
 These links are provided for your convenience only and you rely on them at your own risk.